saravic23/PruebaRappi/README.md

 + exceptions
     Classes that catch exceptions and throw custom messages when automation fails due to it is not found what was expected.

-+ integrations
-    Classes that enable connection to services.

-+ interactions
-    Classes that perform low-level actions, such as select a text field, search a case, among others.

 + models
     Classes with which the data models are built using the builder pattern.